DatViseR/Vivid-Volcano/README.md

 script](https://drive.google.com/file/d/17_YcYaYWQfYlosE_dQLDN2_PFcA1F2HB/view?usp=sharing)
-written in bash - it that handles system dependencies, renv setup, cloning the repository and should enable working with Vivid Volcano locally with just few clicks.
+written in bash - it that handles system dependencies, renv setup, cloning the repository and should enable working with Vivid Volcano locally or in cloud container with just few clicks.

 ``` bash
 # Run the automated installer in the bash terminal